conor-wilson/dr-shrink/README.md

 [Click here to play the game!](https://quietlantern.itch.io/dr-shrink-and-the-horrors-of-the-infinite)

+**DISCLAIMER:** This was a 72-hour game jam.
+This code was written on the fly while I was learning how to make a platformer, and much of it was written in the wee hours of the morning.
+The code is completely horrible, not commented, copy/pasted, duplicated, etc...
+DO NOT LOOK AT THIS CODE!
+You have been warned.

 ## Game Description:

 EUREKA!
 Dr. Shrink has finally perfected the formula for his shrinking potion!
 He just forgot one little thing: how is he going to grow back??